-He was a newspaper editor (1968-72), editor of Stock Car Racing Magazine (1972-77), editor of Runner's World Magazine (1977-84), and running and fitness columnist for the San Francisco Chronicle (1985-90) and has contributed to numerous general circulation magazines.
+Rich was a newspaper editor at the Times-News in Carbon County (1968-72), editor of Stock Car Racing Magazine (1972-77), editor of Runner's World Magazine (1977-84), a running and fitness columnist for the San Francisco Chronicle (1985-90), and he has contributed to numerous general circulation magazines.